Your shopping basket

 Why are esterified oils useless in cosmetics?

-Esterified oils: when ingredient processing distorts natural cosmetics!
+Esterified oils: when ingredient processing denatures natural cosmetics!

-In this series devoted to oils as essential cosmetic ingredients, we have seen that the most common oils used in our creams are of petrochemical origin.
+In this series devoted to oils as an essential cosmetic ingredient, we have seen that the most common oils in our creams are petrochemical in origin.

-There are two other types of oils which are of natural or partially natural origin, but which have undergone a modification of their chemical structure: esterified oils and hydrogenated oils.
-Here, we will look at esterified oils, which are widely used in cosmetics as an alternative to natural vegetable oils.
+There are two other types of oils that are natural or partially natural in origin and have undergone a modification of their chemical structure: esterified oils and hydrogenated oils.
+Here we will discuss esterified oils, which are widely used in cosmetics as an alternative to natural vegetable oils.

 Their composition is fundamentally different.
-Esterified oils are derived from two successive transformations of vegetable oils.
+Esterified oils are produced through two successive transformations of vegetable oils.
 The first involves breaking down the main components of a vegetable oil (triglycerides).
-The second involves recombining the resulting molecules (fatty acids) with molecules foreign to vegetable oils (natural or petrochemical alcohols).
-The result is an esterified oil whose composition and properties are totally different from those of the original vegetable oil.
+The second involves recombining the resulting molecules (fatty acids) with molecules that are foreign to vegetable oils (natural or petrochemical alcohols).
+The result of these modifications is the formation of an esterified oil with a composition and properties that are completely different from those of the original vegetable oil.

-These profound changes in composition are not, strictly speaking, harmful to the skin.
-Nevertheless, esterified oils have lost all the beneficial properties of the natural vegetable oils from which they are derived.
-Gone are the Omega 3 and other essential fatty acids, bye-bye vitamins and antioxidants, adios the multiple virtues of unsaponifiables.
+These profound alterations in composition are not strictly speaking harmful to the skin.
+However, esterified oils have lost all the beneficial properties of the natural vegetable oils from which they are derived.
+Gone are the omega-3s and other essential fatty acids, goodbye vitamins and antioxidants, adios the many virtues of unsaponifiables.

-Their drier feel, more neutral odour and appearance are generally cited.
-Esterified oils are also more stable: they become rancid (oxidize) much less than natural vegetable oils.
-A final major "advantage" is their lower cost.
-When present in high proportions in a cream product, they significantly reduce the cost of the product.
+Their drier texture and more neutral smell and appearance are generally cited as advantages.
+Esterified oils are also more stable: they go rancid (oxidize) much less than natural vegetable oils.
+The final major "advantage" is their lower cost.
+Present in large proportions in cream, they significantly reduce the cost price.

-Many of the famous formulas that boast their "star" vegetable oils (Argan, Borage, Evening Primrose and others...) are in fact mainly composed of esterified oils.
-You can spot this by reading the list of ingredients, where you'll find, for example, one of the following molecules in the first positions:
+Many well-known formulas that promote their "star" vegetable oils (argan, borage, evening primrose, and others) are actually mainly composed of esterified oils.
+You can identify this by reading the list of ingredients, where you will find one of the following molecules among the first few listed:

-- Caprylic Capric Triglyceride - Coco Caprylate Caprate - Oleyl Erucate - Oleyl Linoleate - Decyl Oleate - Dicaprylyl Ether - Octyldodecanol Ether?
+Caprylic Capric Triglyceride • Coco Caprylate Caprate • Oleyl Erucate • Oleyl Linoleate • Decyl Oleate • Dicaprylyl Ether (ether) • Octyldodecanol (ether)?

-In fact, it's only much further down the list of ingredients that you'll find vegetable oils, relegated to the back of the pack by their low percentage in the formula...
+In fact, it is only much further down the list of ingredients that you will find vegetable oils, relegated to the bottom of the list due to their low percentage in the formula...

 But what does organic do?

-Organic cosmetics have had the merit of imposing many highly beneficial rules to guarantee a certain level of naturalness in cosmetics.
-However, when it comes to esterified oils, the restrictions imposed by organic labels are virtually non-existent.
-Only the German label Natrue requires that creams contain no more than 15% esterified and hydrogenated oils.
-Nothing, however, from Cosmébio, the most widely used French label, or the new European Cosmos label.
+Organic cosmetics have had the merit of imposing many very beneficial rules to guarantee a certain level of naturalness in cosmetics.
+However, when it comes to esterified oils, the restrictions put in place by organic labels are currently almost non-existent.
+Only the German Natrue label requires that creams contain no more than 15% esterified and hydrogenated oils.
+On the other hand, there are no restrictions from Cosmébio, the most widespread French label, or from the new European Cosmos label.

-In natural cosmetics, esterified oils are used to the detriment of vegetable oils for their lower cost and drier feel.
-This substitution not only deprives your skin of the beneficial properties of the latter, but also has very harmful effects on the environment.
+In natural cosmetics, esterified oils are used instead of vegetable oils because they are cheaper and have a drier feel.
+This substitution not only deprives your skin of the beneficial properties of vegetable oils, but also has a very harmful effect on the environment.

-Indeed, the vegetable oil most commonly used to manufacture esterified oils is palm oil, which is responsible for massive deforestation of the primary forests of Southeast Asia...
-Does it make sense for cosmetics that claim to be natural to degrade biodiversity?
+In fact, the vegetable oil most commonly used to make esterified oils is palm oil, which is responsible for massive deforestation of primary forests in Southeast Asia...
+Does it make sense for cosmetics that claim to be natural to damage biodiversity?
 Of course not.

-At oOlution, it's very simple: our maximum use limit for esterified oils is...
+At oOlution, it's very simple: our maximum limit for the use of esterified oils is...
 0%!

 Responsible palm oil: truth or lie?